As with the rest of our site, this page will continue to

 Red Warriors Lewis Easterly, left, and former POW Stanley Newell.

-Easterly presents LTC Newell, who was a PFC when captured, an actual
+Left: Lewis Easterly presents LTC Newell, who was a PFC when captured, an actual

 sandbag that he brought back from Vietnam.
 The occasion was the August 31, 1994 military retirement of Newell.
 He and former POW Cordine McMurray made the military their career after their release.

-Below: Comment taken from our Guest Book: posted by Liz Willis Soldwedel
+Below: Comment taken from our Guest Book: posted by Liz Willis Soldwedel in 2010.

-As a 4th grader at McKinley School in Pekin, IL, I had the priviledge of attending an assembly to welcome home Stanley Newell after his 5 years in captivity.
+As a 4th grader at McKinley School in Pekin, IL, I had the privilege of attending an assembly to welcome home Stanley Newell after his 5 years in captivity.
 The experience has never left me---he made such an impression with his story that has stayed with me all these years.
 In my mind's eye, I still can see the sign along Court Street that welcomed him home: F*A*R* O*U*T* S*T*A*N!
 I pedaled my bike to his house after the program and asked to see him; he most graciously came to the door and spoke to this little 9 year old...who was trying to piece it all together.
 Thank you, Stanley Newell for your service, your sacrifice and know that I think of you every Veteran's Day

 Synopsis of Events Leading to the Capture